shinysharky/kaoru_public/README.md

 > _"Let’s make your server a little softer, a little sillier, and a whole lot cuter."_
 > — Kaoru ૮₍｡'ᴖ ˔ ᴖ`｡₎ა
+>

+Add Kaoru to your server [now](https://discord.com/oauth2/authorize?client_id=1364229924923375667&permissions=8&integration_type=0&scope=bot)! ദ്ദി ˉ͈̀꒳ˉ͈́ )✧

+---

+> ★ This Repo will not include any actual code, bc of savety reasons.
+This Repo is only for informations about the bot to be found.

 ---